Skip to main content

 Key Benefits

-Restored LH pulsatility and raised testosterone from 8.5 to 11.4 nmol/L in hypotestosteronemic men with type 2 diabetes, demonstrating that kisspeptin can bypass the metabolic suppression of the reproductive axis.[8]
+In a proof-of-concept study, an 11-hour intravenous infusion of kisspeptin-10 raised testosterone from 8.5 to 11.4 nmol/L and increased LH pulse frequency in hypotestosteronemic men with type 2 diabetes, showing that kisspeptin can engage a metabolically suppressed reproductive axis.[5][8]

 What is Kisspeptin-10?